Hitsville U.S.A.: Expansion and relocation

 In 1967, Berry Gordy purchased what is now known as the Motown mansion, in Detroit's Boston-Edison Historic District, as his home, leaving his previous home to his sister Anna and her then-husband, Marvin Gaye (photos for the cover of his album What's Going On were taken there).
 In 1968, Gordy purchased the Donovan building, on the corner of Woodward Avenue and Interstate 75, and moved Motown's Detroit offices there (the Donovan building was demolished in January 2006 to provide parking spaces for Super Bowl XL).
-In the same year Gordy purchased Golden World Records, and its recording studio became Motown's Studio B.
+In the same year Gordy purchased Golden World Records and its recording studio became Motown's Studio B.

 In 1972, Gordy relocated the Motown Records headquarters to Los Angeles.
 The original Hitsville studios, which had produced a long string of worldwide hits, is now the Motown Museum.
-The following year, he reorganized the company into Motown Industries, an entertainment conglomerate that would include record, movie, television and publishing divisions.
+The next year, he reorganized the company; it became Motown Industries, an entertainment conglomerate which would include record, movie, television and publishing divisions.
 Many Motown fans believed the company's heart and soul were lost following the move and that its golden age of creativity ended after its 13 years in Detroit.
 Esther Gordy Edwards refused to move to California and was put in charge of what was left of Motown's Detroit office in the Hitsville building.

 Motown Museum

-Edwards received several requests for the Hitsville building to receive visitors.
+Edwards received several requests to visit the Hitsville building.
 She and her secretary put up posters and gold records.
 She also carefully preserved Studio A. Since 1985, the Hitsville U.S.A. building has been the site of the Motown Museum, dedicated to the legacy of the record label, its artists, and its music.

-On October 23, 1988, Michael Jackson donated a black fedora and studded white right-hand glove, along with $125,000, the net proceeds of the first show of his Bad World Tour on October 24 in The Palace of Auburn Hills, to the Motown Museum.
-Edwards's granddaughter Robin Terry maintains involvement as both board chair and CEO.
+On October 23, 1988, Michael Jackson donated a black fedora and studded white right-hand glove, along with $125,000 which was the net proceeds of the first show of his Bad World Tour on October 24 in The Palace of Auburn Hills, to the Motown Museum.
+Edwards's granddaughter Robin Terry is involved as both the board chair and CEO.

 Three of the original homes are used by the Motown Museum.
 Hitsville U.S.A. and the Jobete office are connected for the exhibit, which contains costumes, photos, and records from Motown's success era.
 Also featured are Motown's Studio A and Berry Gordy's upstairs apartment, decorated to appear as they did during the 1960s.
 The finance department is currently an administrative office.
-West Grand Boulevard is named "Berry Gordy, Jr. Boulevard" in the area where the Motown Historical Museum is located.
+West Grand Boulevard was renamed "Berry Gordy, Jr. Boulevard" in the area where the Motown Historical Museum is located.
 The museum is one of Detroit's most popular tourist destinations.

 In October 2016, the museum announced a $50-million-dollar expansion plan in order to create space for interactive exhibits and recording studios.
 Since the announcement, the museum has received donations from organizations like The Kresge Foundation, the AARP, and the W.K.
 Kellogg Foundation to help with both the expansion as well as community programming.